Gideon Klein: Portrait of a Composer

 Portrait of a Composer was premiered in 2016 on Yom Ha’Shoah (Holocaust Remembrance Day) at Hillel, Madison (Wisconsin), as part of the 'Out of the Shadows: Rediscovering Jewish Music and Theatre' festival, and performed in the UK at the 'Out of the Shadows' festival there the following month.
 In September 2016, as part of the 'Out of the Shadows' festival in the Czech Republic, it was fully staged, directed by Kateřina Iváková, performed by drama students and the Fama Quartet at the Prague Conservatory, where Gideon had studied prior to the war.

-Dramaturgy by Lisa Peschel, and translations by Hana Trojanova.
+Original dramaturgy by Lisa Peschel, and translations by Hana Trojanova.